 On the strategic side, it is wasp nest, where it is not clear whether it is worth supporting an allegedly jihadist opposition, the risk of strengthening ISIS, while at the same time it is difficult not to act against a regime that uses chemical weapons on the civil population.

-Syria produces around 50,000 barrels per day of oil and at the peak of 2011 it produced only 350,000 barrels/day.
+It is not about oil.
+Syria produces around 50,000 barrels per day of oil and at the peak of 2011, it produced only 350,000 barrels/day.
 This compares with 2.8 million barrels per day in Iraq.
 Syria, therefore, is irrelevant in terms of production or economic output.
 At $65 billion GDP, it is truly a small economy.

 Regarding the risk of supply in the oil markets, it is very low.
-OPEC spare capacity is at a comfortable level of 2.5 million barrels/day, crude oil inventories in the OECD are at five-year highs and the US is on its path to full energy independence by 2019.
-There is no shortage of oil in any part of the system .
+OPEC spare capacity is at a comfortable level of 2.5 million barrels/day, crude oil inventories in the OECD are above five-year highs and the US is on its path to full energy independence by 2019.
+There is no shortage of oil in any part of the system.

 The cost of an attack on Syria, estimated at 13 million US dollars a day, climbing to about 120 million a week, with another 800 million dollars to establish exclusion zones according to different sources.
 The U.S. missile strikes on an Assad regime air base in Syria last week cost the Pentagon around $93 million.
 Even using these figures, the cost is small compared to the risks to world safety and security.